grandeurdev/js-sdk/README.md

 var project = grandeur.init("YOUR-APIKEY", "ACCESS-KEY", "ACCESS-TOKEN");
 ```

 Go change the world.
-You can now access all the amazing features of Grandeur Cloud with the reference object of your project that you just got.
+You can now access all the amazing features of Grandeur with the reference object of your project that you just got.
 Take a look at the [example](#example) to learn how to quickly build an app to get a list of devices paired to the user account.

 In the end, it is important to note it comes with CORS protection in it by default.
 So to start communicating with the cloud platform, simply visit [settings](https://cloud.grandeur.tech/settings) page at cloud dashboard and whitelist the domain that your web app is using (if you are testing it locally and haven't deployed it to a domain yet, just add localhost:[port] to the allowed domains list but don't forget to remove it from a list before shipping you app in production).

 # Example
-Now when you know how to get started with Grandeur Cloud, it is time to dive into bit depth.
+Now when you know how to get started with Grandeur, it is time to dive into bit depth.
 In this example, we will be building a web app to toggle the state of a device paired to a user account.
 So start building and follow the steps

 1. Start a new Project